tomxp411/opcode-table-maker/Templates/template_65C02.md

 The 65C816 is mostly compatible with the 65C02, except for 4 instructions (`BBRx`, `BBSx`, `RMBx`, and `SMBx`).

-These instructions are *not* supported on the Commander X16 as of the R47 release and will generate an error when used in the emulator.
+These instructions *may* be deprecated in a future release of the emulator, and so we suggest not using these instructions.
+Some people are already using the 65C816 in their X16 systems, and so using these instructions will cause your programs to malfunction on these computers.

 ## Instruction Tables

-!include Output/table_65C02.md
+!include Markdown/table_65C02.md

 ## Status Flags